 It is supposed to be a device anyone can use, not just vapers of THC or e-juice.
 So all you have to do to start vaping with the Dose Pen is just to put it to your lips start inhaling.
 Your inhales, as I mentioned, measured out in timed doses of 2.25mg.

 The device stops working after three seconds or when you feel the pen vibrate.
 Dosist recommends only taking three hits or doses every hour, but I imagine not everyone will be sticking to that three-hit/hour limit.

-Vaping with the Dose Pen by dosist
+Vaping With the Dose Pen by Dosist

 I vaped with the Dose Pen for about two weeks (with a $100 price tag, you don’t want to plow through this in one day).
-I mean, what do you like with a device like this?
+But, I mean, what do you like with a device like this?
 It’s not exactly supposed to appeal to hardcore vaping tech-heads, even though it is quite a technological marvel.

 But, it’s a technology that’s divorced from the user since you have no role in adjusting or customizing it since all you have to do is start taking draws.
-Obviously, the dose pen wins points for being the most comfortable device anyone could ever use.
+Nevertheless, the dose pen wins points for being the most comfortable device anyone could ever use.

-With a minuscule battery inside, you’re not assured much cloud, even though you do get a slight mouth-to-lung vapor trail.
-I wasn’t expecting to detect any flavor profiles, but I did note some rich, piney flavors in my cloud.
+With a minuscule battery inside, you’re not assured many clouds, even though you do get a slight mouth-to-lung vapor trail.
+So I wasn’t expecting to detect any flavor profiles, but I did note some rich, piney flavors in my cloud.

 I did go against the recommended dosages and took a few more hits above the three-hit recommended maximum, and I found it was a somewhat mellow trip.
-I was lightly spaced, while not exactly busting out of the bounds of gravity.
+I was lightly spaced while not exactly busting out of the bounds of gravity.

 Timed, measured doses